Opel Rekord Series E: Opel Rekord E2 (1982–1986)

 Ever since the introduction of the first diesel powered Opel Rekord in 1972, the diesel engine had been too tall for the standard car's engine compartment, giving rise to a hump shaped ridge along the centre of the bonnet.
 Diesel powered Rekord Es continued the tradition.

 After 1982 it became impossible to distinguish between a Vauxhall Carlton and an Opel Rekord without getting close enough to see the badges on the wheels.
 This is a Vauxhall Carlton.

 The new car shared the basic chassis components from the E1.
 The shape of the central portion of the car was unchanged.
 But there were several new engines, and the front hood was reshaped to give a smoother profile.
 At the back was a 20 mm higher boot/trunk than before which improved aerodynamics and also marginally increased luggage capacity from 480 to 490 L. The apparently minor changes in the shapes of the ends of the car, together with tighter tolerances applied to major pressings which permitted a reduction in the panel gaps on the car body, enabled the manufacturer to boast of an improved aerodynamic profile which marginally improved performance and reduced fuel consumption.
 The published drag coefficient was reduced from 0.42 C_{d} on the Rekord E1 to 0.36 C_{d} on the Rekord E2.
 The Opel Rekord D had been seen by many enthusiasts as a good looking car: the styling of the E1 had met with a more mixed reception.
 Opel now used the extra length at the car's ends to produce a Rekord E2 with more conventionally mainstream proportions than those of the short-nosed E1.

 The Rekord E was initially available in three equipment levels: standard, De Luxe, and Berlina.
 In March 1983 the luxurious CD model appeared, plugging the small gap left by the disappearance of the Commodore.
 For the light 1985 model year facelift (introduced in July 1984) the names of the equipments changed: the standard became the LS, the De Luxe became the GL, and the Berlina was now the GLS.
 The CD remained.

 Design

 Bodywork

 The unibody, steel bodied cars offered seating for five.
-Ten years earlier the Opel Rekord had come with a wide choice of body types, but coupé and coach-built cabriolet had already gone, and with the 1982 introduction of the Rekord E2 the manufacturer also withdrew the two door saloon.
+Ten years earlier the Opel Rekord had come with a wide choice of body types, but the coupé had already gone with the introduction of the Rekord E. With the 1982 introduction of the E2, the manufacturer also withdrew the two-door saloon.
 This left just a choice between a four-door saloon and a three- or five-door estate.
 A delivery van version of the Rekord E2 remained in production, but only 8,958 of these were produced between 1982 and 1986 as against 30,477 Rekord E1 based vans produced between 1977 and 1982.

 Despite the wheelbase being unchanged, the overhangs had increased, and the Rekord E2, yet again, was a little longer than the car it replaced.
 In fact it was exactly the same length as the recently upgraded but rather more prestigious BMW 5-series.